GhayathAlobaidi/Circular-Primes/README.md

 # Circular-Primes

 I had an oppourtunity to work on Project Euler - Problem #35.
-The problem goes as follows:
+The problem is as follows:

 """